openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-05.bootstrapping-trust.md

 Ziti has a concept called the "Edge."
 The Edge is a set of software features that sit on top of the "Fabric."
-The Fabric is the core of each Ziti component and it provides long haul mesh routing while the Edge focuses on enrolling Ziti components, managing access via policies, and maintaining the trust necessary to provide the foundation of a Zero Trust network without the hassle of setting it up yourself.
+The Fabric is the core of each Ziti component, and it provides long haul mesh routing while the Edge focuses on enrolling Ziti components, managing access via policies, and maintaining the trust necessary to provide the foundation of a Zero Trust network without the hassle of setting it up yourself.
 Together